Graduate earnings data on Unistats from the Longitudinal Education Outcomes (LEO) data

 We will consider all comments as part of our longer-term plans for using the data.

 The Longitudinal Education Outcomes (LEO) data refers to a dataset of education records joined to tax and benefits data.
 This shows whether graduates were employed and how much they were paid.

 It also shows if they studied on another course after their first.

 The data shows the typical annual earnings range three years after the student has graduated.
-It is based on UK students, who qualified from an undergraduate course in 2010-11 or 2011-12, and were in sustained paid employment in 2014-15 or 2015-16.
+It is based on UK students who qualified from an undergraduate course in the academic year 2011-12 or 2012-13 and were in sustained paid employment in the 2015-16 or 2016-17 tax years.